 The LL.M.
-Program at The University of Texas School of Law has aligned its curricular programming with the curricular requirements of the New York Bar (and the Texas Bar), and all of the courses that foreign lawyers need to qualify for the NY Bar can be completed at Texas Law.
+Program at Texas Law has aligned its curricular programming with the curricular requirements of the New York Bar (and the Texas Bar), and all of the courses that foreign lawyers need to qualify for the New York Bar can be completed at Texas Law.
 Information for qualifying for the New York Bar can be found on the New York Law Examiners website.
-Additionally, LL.M. students have the opportunity to participate in our Pro Bono program and to begin to accumulate the necessary Pro Bono hours needed to pass the New York Bar.
+Additionally, LL.M. students have the opportunity to participate in our Pro Bono Program and to begin to accumulate the necessary 50 Pro Bono hours needed for eligibility to the New York Bar.

 Under Rule 520.18, all LL.M. students admitted starting August 2018 will have to comply with the Skills Competency and Professional Values Bar Admission Requirement for admissions to the New York Bar.
 Our LL.M. students can fulfill this requirement following either of the following pathways: (1) LL.M.s have practiced law full-time for a year or more before starting the LL.M. degree (520.18(a)(5)) or (2) LL.M.s have completed a 6-month legal apprenticeship within 3 years after taking the New York Bar exam (520.18(a)(4)).